 Pay TV sports service BeIN Sport has exclusive live broadcast rights to the remainder of this coronavirus-delayed La Liga season in the U.S., including this match.

 Subscribers also get access to watching matches via the BeIN Sports Connect streaming app.

-BeIN Sport can be accessed via most cable providers, as well as TV streaming services such as FuboTV and Sling.
+BeIN Sport can be accessed via most cable providers, as well as TV streaming services such as FuboTV (opens in new tab) and Sling (opens in new tab).
 They also carry free trials, so it's worth checking out if you're of cord cutting persuasion.